 Will there be any leftover ashes or hair?
 What do you do with them?

-Yes, there will be leftover cremains, and they will be sent back to you along with your finished Together Again™ Memorial piece.
-Usually there is hair left over if enough was sent to me.
-We always send them back.
+Yes, there will most likely be leftover cremains, and they will be sent back to you along with your finished Together Again™ Memorial piece.
+Usually there is hair left over if enough was sent to us.
+We always send them back to the customer.

 I don't want to open the box of cremains, can I send you the package instead?

 It is safer that the entire box of all the ashes is not sent due to the fact that there are USPS restrictions as well as possible loss in transit.
 USPS requires special paperwork in order to send the entire collection of cremains.
 The preferred method is inquiring if your funeral home or veterinarian office can collect a teaspoon for you and then you can ship that to our office.

 I have the ashes of many loved ones, can I send them all to you?